 This small lake of 150 meters long with a green color due to the presence of seaweed, seagrass, and sulfur is breathtaking.
 Another specificity of this lagoon is its salinity which is denser than the Dead Sea.

 We are speechless in front of this landscape and this contrast of colors between the blue of the sea, the black of the beach and the green of the lagoon.

 El Lago Verde is one of the most exceptional sites not to be missed during your trip to Lanzarote.

 The village of el Golfo is known for El Lago Verde but also for its fish restaurants which are located at the center of the village facing the sea.

 Do not hesitate to take a short lunch break there.
 To digest, you can stroll on the coastal walk, which starts just a few meters from the restaurants.

 - Entrance: free

 10. Caleta de Famara, one of the best spots to surf in Lanzarote

 The beach is covered with volcanic pebbles.
-Some were used to build semi-circular shelters which protect from the wind, very frequent in this part of the island.
+Some were used to build semi-circular shelters that protect from the wind, very frequent in this part of the island.

-You can also walk around the traditional village of Famara which streets are covered in sands.
+You can also walk around the traditional village of Famara whose streets are covered in sands.
 The atmosphere is relaxed in a magical landscape.
 We wrote a full post about Famara here.
-Check it out to find more about this charming village and surfer’s paradise.
+Check it out to find out more about this charming village and surfer’s paradise.